opencog/atomspace/opencog/query/README.md

 kind-of fill-in-the-blanks solver, for elementary-school word
 problems: "What did John throw?
 John threw a ____."

 The solution or answer is "ball".
-This is refered to as a "grounding" for the "variable" `_$qVar`.
+This is referred to as a "grounding" for the "variable" `_$qVar`.
 The terminology of "grounding" and "variable" is meant to be identical to the terminology commonly used in textbooks on model theory, lambda calculus and first-order logic: